byrne8783/reactCore1/reactCore1/readMe.txt

 I have my webpack config set up to permit definition of a 'production' build.
 I don't have one yet, but I don't need it at the moment
 I have funky HMR going - at least for javascript.
-Use 'dotnet watch run' CLI command to have it in action I also have regular ( WebPackDevMiddleware based) funky HMR going, I.E. without 'dotnet watch run'

-OK.
-I've decided to separate out my 'source' from what is shipped to the browser.
-So 'client/' needs to be used to contain css,ts,js
+Use 'dotnet watch run' CLI command to have it in action I also have regular ( WebPackDevMiddleware based) funky HMR going, I.E. without 'dotnet watch run' I have Typescript 3.1 running and functioning in the HMR I've decided to separate out my 'source' from what is shipped to the browser.
+So 'client/' is the thingy I edit

 ****not sure if I'm loading popper.js and tooltip.js - better go over that and make sure

-****Then I want to get changes to source stuff to do an automatic build - specifically site.css, the js source.

 Onward and Upward

-switch to typescript 3.0 as your language of choice.
-That means you have to integrate transpilation into js and also integrate transpilation into HMR of the js to the browser

-it would be nice to have that 'dotnet watch run' thingy automated with a launchSettings.json.
-But maybe thats VScore rather than VS2017
+get HMR of own styles; which means using style-loader instead of MiniCssExtractFuile in development get your head around the 'uglify' thingys in sample-25a3681a5fc2 and get a webpack production build implemented with minification and uglification

 meanwhile what is 'dotnet dev-certs'

 Add React to your projects-a-basic-react-template-sample-25a3681a5fc2

-get your head around the 'uglify' thingys in sample-25a3681a5fc2 and get a webpack production build implemented with minification and uglification

 Do the whole thing again, just to be able to understand it, with guidance from https://blogs.taiga.nl/martijn/2018/06/14/lean-asp-net-core-2-1-manually-setup-a-razor-pages-project-with-bootstrap-npm-and-webpack/

 Figure out the various ways ( if any! ) React plays with Razor and optimise the HTML accordingly

 Then have a look at the overall project component structure - after all thats where you want to get to

 Write a React component, such as a 'tag helper' , maybe even a calendar component.
 Here's a primer https://blog.flowandform.agency/create-a-custom-calendar-in-react-3df1bfd0b728